 The title for the new tab if launching in a new tab.
 By default, the title of the active window in the tab is used as the tab title.
 The special value

-currentwill copy the title form the title of the currently active tab.
+currentwill copy the title from the title of the currently active tab.

 - --type <TYPE>#

-launch --stdin-sourceto copy data to the system clipboard or primary selection.
-Default:
+--stdin-sourceto copy data to the system clipboard or primary selection.

 - --dont-take-focus, --keep-focus#